G ★★★★★ Rated Excellent on Google Reviews

 Medication options for MCAS

 MCAS management follows a stepwise approach.
 Your clinician will build a tailored plan, typically starting with H1 and H2 antihistamines and adding mast cell stabilisers or other agents as needed.
-All prescribing decisions are individualised and reviewed at follow-up.
+All prescribing decisions are individualised and reviewed at your follow-up appointment.

 H1 antihistamines First line